davidyemo/Azure-Labs/Labs/Lab_3 Manage Azure resources by using Azure Resource Manager Templates.md

 Task 1: Create an Azure Resource Manager Template

-I created a managed disk in the Azure portal.
+Created a managed disk in the Azure portal.
 Managed disks are storage designed to be used with virtual machines.
 Once the disk is deployed I exported a template that I can use in other deployments.
 Managed Disk created with 32 Gib created.

 ![logo](https://github.com/dy1000/Azure-Administrator-AZ-104-Labs/blob/main/Labs/All-Files/Lab3-pic1.png?raw=true)